wtsi-npg/zCall/README_extended.md

 5. Other scripts and modules
 ----------------------------

-  * Modules containing relevant classes but not intended to be run as scripts:
-BPM.py, calibration.py, EGT.py, GTC.py, plink.py, utilities.py
-  * Additional command-line scripts, run with -h or --help for usage: createDocs.py, plinkEquivalenceTest.py
+  * Additional command-line scripts, run with -h or --help for usage: appendPEDline.py, createDocs.py, textToSampleJson.py
+  * Other Python files are modules which contain relevant classes but are not intended to be run as scripts.
   * R script used to find thresholds: findBetas.r

 6. Data formats